2018 QCA ArtPort Residency Program

 5. Past Publicity and/or Press - up to 3 articles or reviews

 ● Displayed public engagement experience

-● Clarity of the proposed public engagement to be held during the course of the residency
+● Clarity of the project proposed during the course of the residency

 ● Application deadline: Thursday, April 5 at 11:59pm

 ● Applicant interviews: Thursday and Friday, April 12-13

 - Artist residents will be selected through an Open Call application process.
 A panel consisting of QCA administrators, members of the local arts community and representatives from PANYNJ will review all applicants.